x-mentat/eamoon/README.md

 # Easun Inverter Monitor

-Flask UI + background Modbus poller + optional Telegram alerts for grid outage/restore.
+Flask UI + background Modbus poller + optional Telegram bot alerts, with Tuya smart plug integration.
 The poller stores readings in SQLite; the UI reads the latest entry and charts history.

+## Features
+- Web dashboard with real-time status and historical charts (downsampling by period).
+- Background Modbus poller (no inverter load from the UI).
+- Telegram bot: `/status`, `/battery`, and automatic alerts on grid loss/restore.
+- Tuya Cloud integration (user account mode):
+	- Show device ON/OFF state in `/status` bot message.
+	- Optional auto-turn-off all Tuya devices when grid power is lost.
+	- Optional auto-turn-on all Tuya devices when grid returns.
+	- One-token-per-action (token is fetched on demand).

 ## Install: Docker
 1) Copy `.env.example` to `.env` and fill in IP/model/Telegram if used.